Colorado Springs Pawnbroker Bond: A Comprehensive Guide

 How Much Does the Colorado Springs Pawnbroker Bond Cost?

-The Colorado Springs Pawnbroker bond costs just $100 per year.
+The Colorado Springs Pawnbroker bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Colorado Springs Pawnbroker Bond?

 Colorado Springs requires pawnbrokers to purchase a surety bond as a prerequisite to obtaining a pawnbroker license.
 To paraphrase the Colorado Springs City Code 2.3.802, a pawnbroker is a person who advances money to a customer on the delivery of personal property with the condition that the customer may repay the fixed price within a fixed period of time.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.

 How Do Pawnbrokers Apply for a License in Colorado Springs?